csorgod/csorgod/README.md

 ### Hi there 👋

-I'm Guilherme Csorgo, but all my friends call me Csorgo.
-It sounds like "Tchôrgo"!
+I'm Guilherme Csorgo, A.K.A.
+Csorgo (It sounds like "Tchôrgo").
 Glad to see you here. 😍 I'm a passionate developer and I'm always looking for new stuff to learn.
 I create websites, apps and systems on the web, fast, simple and easy to use.